 We’re in this together, Tempe.

 These are very uncertain times for all us, including our hospitality community including those who work in hotels, restaurants, retail, tour companies and other related businesses.

-We want to do everything that we can to support our local businesses at this time so we can all weather this storm and come out on the other side even stronger than before.
-And we hope to keep locals and visitors as updated as possible about COVID-19 information for Tempe businesses.
+We want to do everything that we can to support our local businesses and provide COVID-19 updates for both locals and visitors.
 Please visit the City of Tempe website for frequently updated COVID-19 resources and information for locals and visitors.
 There is currently a mask ordinance in the City of Tempe and in Maricopa County.
 See below for more details.